- AWS Lambda offers Serverless computing

 - TCP port 25 traffic is also blocked as an anti-spam measure.

-- Lambda supports creating aliases for each Lambda function versions.
+- Lambda supports creating aliases, which are mutable, for each Lambda function versions

 - Each alias maintains an ARN for a function version to which it points